§3-1-30. Nomination and appointment of election officials and alternates; notice of appointment; appointment to fill vacancies in election boards.

 (2) The appointing body shall select one qualified person as the additional election commissioner for each board of election officials;

-(4) When an executive committee nominates qualified persons as poll clerks, election commissioners or alternates, the committee, or its chairman or secretary on its behalf, shall file in writing with the appointing body, no later than the seventieth day before the election, a list of those persons nominated and the positions for which they are designated.
+(4) When an executive committee nominates qualified persons as poll clerks, election commissioners or alternates, the committee, or its chair or secretary on its behalf, shall file in writing with the appointing body, no later than the 70th day before the election, a list of those persons nominated and the positions for which they are designated.

 (b) For any municipal primary, general or special election, the poll clerks and election commissioners may be nominated as follows: